Drewole/stripe-checkout/README.md

 - [React Hook Form](https://www.npmjs.com/package/react-hook-form) - Very good react forms library with validation included.
 - [Stripe](https://www.npmjs.com/package/stripe) - Used to handle the payment processing.
 It has a lot of documentation and examples and was created by the stripe team so its reliable.
-- [Card Validator](https://www.npmjs.com/package/card-validator) - Used to validate the credit card number and expiration date.
+- [Card Validator](https://www.npmjs.com/package/card-validator) - Used to validate the credit card number.
 Simplifies validation of credit cards.

 I could have used the following: